Natalie Linsdell compares Brisbane 1964 to today, and investigates whether the rules of Beatlemania would still apply.

 Personally, I think we’ve gone a bit soft.

-Honestly, if the Beatles began in 2014, I think that’s where you’d find them.
+Honestly, if the Beatles began today, I think that’s where you’d find them.
 Underground.

 Maybe it’s time for the summer of love to make a comeback.
 For us to put down the computer and make some noise, whether it be noise against injustice, or in support of artists that push the boundaries and try something different.
 The next time Tony Abbott does something stupid (and we won’t be waiting long), don’t tweet, demonstrate.
 Be the change that you want your kids to be proud of.
 All you need is love.